Suggested Searches

 This article is for students grades 5-8.

-On the launchpad, SLS will stand taller than the Statue of Liberty and will weigh almost 6 million pounds (almost 3 million kilograms).
+On the launch pad, SLS stands taller than the Statue of Liberty and weighs almost 6 million pounds (almost 3 million kilograms).
 That’s the weight of eight fully loaded 747 jumbo jets.
-The SLS crew rocket is powerful enough to carry the weight of 12 NFL football teams of 53 players each.
+The SLS rocket will travel at a top speed of over 6 miles (9.7 kilometers) per second.
+This is so fast that SLS could:

 Words to Know